SkymanOne/folidity/reports/main.typ

 When working with states, the layout representation is calculated from either the raw fields of the state declaration or the model's fields and its parents, that the state encapsulates.

-Dynamic generation of assertions is one of the features of Folidity compiler.
-It is done any structure with an `st` block is instantiated.
+Dynamic generation of assertions is done when any structure with an `st` block is instantiated.
 Firstly, the byte array is composed as described above and stored in the scratch.
 Secondly, each field is extracted by calculating the offset of a field in the array which is derived from the definition of the structure, the same procedure is done for the member access expression.
 Each field's data gets stored in the scratch and `load i` chunk gets added to the map of concrete vars.
 Then, each constraint expression is pushed onto the stack, followed by the `assert` opcode.
 After all expressions have been emitted, the original byte array is loaded from the scratch space.

 ==== Statements